incendies/emreozdiyarcv/index.md

 | __GitHub__  | [github.com/incendies](https://github.com/incendies)         |

 ## Summary
-* Software Developer & Work on my small projects
+* Full-Stack Software Developer & Work on my small projects

-- I'm a full-stack developer and SEO specialist
+- I'm a Full-Stack developer and Senior SEO specialist
 - I use Python, JavaScript (React, NodeJS), GoLang, C#
 - I sold 5 websites [netflixjunkie.com](https://netflixjunkie.com) and [chaospin.com](https://chaospin.com) in 2021 and [thegamescabin.com](https://thegamescabin.com) and [corexbox.com](https://corexbox.com) in 2022 [metalshout.com](https://metalshout.com) in 2023.
 - I've been writing JavaScript, Python, GoLang, and C#
+- I can write code that complies with Solid Principles.
+- I have experience working with every type of SQL database system for example SQLite, Firebase, MySQL, and PostgreSQL.
+- I can easily implement my codes with Google Cloud, AWS, or other cloud services.
 - You can see code examples and open-source personal projects below.

 ## Education